zihao-lu/YOLO-reimplement-tensorflow/README.md

 https://pjreddie.com/projects/pascal-voc-dataset-mirror/

 I use PASCAL VOC2007.
-After download it, extract the data from the compressed file and change its name into  VOCtrainval_.
-Please modify the DATA_PATH in yolo/config.py according to your enviorment.
+After download it, extract the data from the compressed file and change its name into  VOCtrainval_   Please modify the DATA_PATH in yolo/config.py according to your enviorment.

-Then， put the YOLO_small.ckpt into yolo/.
-Download it by this link :
+Then， put the YOLO_small.ckpt into yolo/        Download it by this link :

 https://drive.google.com/file/d/1Qt4ePFWa43eC8O684jyZwJRHSNLvw9l9/view?usp=sharing